Giant wētā: Sexual dimorphism

-Research suggests a correlation between body size of the female Cook Straight giant wētā (Deinacrida rugosa) and quantities of sperm deposited by their male mates.
+Research suggests a correlation between body size of the female Cook Strait giant wētā (Deinacrida rugosa) and quantities of sperm deposited by their male mates.
 Male wētā produce spermatophores (small packets containing sperm) which are transferred to the female wētā during the process of copulation.
 However, it has been established that males are transferring a higher quantity of spermatophores to the lighter females, when compared to their heavier counterparts, suggesting an intentional allocation of reproductive effort.
 Due to the scramble competition polygyny being prevalent in giant wētā populations, and larger females participating in more mating behaviours, there is an increased competition between the males mating with larger females.
 This is because the larger female wētā presumably mate more frequently, increasing competition between individual males for paternity.
 Previously, it was thought that male wētā would allocate more of their reproductive energy to larger females, as a lot of larger female invertebrates are more fertile/can produce a higher quantity of offspring at one time.
 However, this study indicates males may choose to supply the smaller females with more spermatophores as a way to ensure paternity and decrease the risk of sperm competition, which may also be true of other giant wētā species.